formulae-org/package-audio-js/README.md

 * Import waveform audio from a file (MP3, WAV, OGG, and other browser-supported formats)
 * Serialize/deserialize audio as base64 within `.formulae` files
-* Display as a waveform symbol (▁▂▄█▄▂▁) in the REPL canvas

 ### Planned ###